olemb/dbfread/README.rst

    recfactory=collections.OrderedDict

 One last option.
-By default, dbfget will assume that you've copied the DBF files from a windows file system, and that the file name casing is all scrambled.
+By default, dbfread will assume that you've copied the DBF files from a windows file system, and that the file name casing is all scrambled.
 Thus, it will treat ```Cables.FPT``` as the same file as ```CABLES.fpt```.
 You can turn off this behaviour with::